Everything about nuts

 Where Can the Cashew Tree Be Found?

 Cashew trees need particular conditions for growing.
 That’s why they are only found in specific places on the globe.
-While relatively common in places throughout East Africa, Southeast Asia, Australia, and parts of South America, the cashew tree is essentially absent from most of the globe.
+While relatively common in East Africa, Southeast Asia, Australia, and parts of South America, the cashew tree is absent from most of the globe.

 Cashew trees thrive in wet-dry tropical climates.
 They require temperatures between 50 and 105 degrees Fahrenheit to thrive, or 10 and 40 degrees Celcius.